 It's been a rough couple of days but Sam seems to have sorted things out with his girlfriend (for now anyway).
 His mood has picked up and we're going down to the beach.

 Rod sent through more images of the underside of the bus painted.
 Second invoice coming through but that's OK as we've got it saved.
 Rod seems to sense the pace at which I need to go and up until now, things seem to be working out OK.
 Still thinking about what to do regarding the previous restoration shop and all my money they have for work that hasn't been done.
 I'm sure I'll find a way to legally get back at them but for now, I'll just have to wait.

 11th August 2015

 I've had an idea to start a very small company for some time.
 After selling most of our stuff on eBay to pay for the bus, I got the bug for running a small business from home.
 I think both Christine and I were surprised just how easy ot was to sell the item on eBay, pack it and ship it out the next day.
-Unfortunately, we haven't really got a clue what type of business we want.
-Over the next few days we are going to brain storm ideas around the pool to see what we come up with.
+Unfortunately, we hadn't really got a clue what type of business we wanted until the spice company idea was put in our head.

 It would help a lot if we had a separate, small income coming in as well as my salary.
 That second big loan could eventually be paid off early.

 15th August 2015

 Coming to the end of our Spanish holiday.
 We have had such a normal, relatively drama free holiday that I think it's the best one we've ever had.
 Deep down I know it's just been a fairly plain, simple break but to see my family chilled out every day, doing whatever they want has put the biggest smile on my face.
 I am without a doubt the proudest father and husband in the world right now.